June 26, 2018 2:30 pm

-Another great example is the website for Seattle’s Space Needle, which invites the reader to scroll down to see facts about the tower and find out what attractions are on offer at each level, from the base to the observation deck, and beyond into space.
+Another great example is the website for Seattle’s Space Needle (link no longer available), which invites the reader to scroll down to see facts about the tower and find out what attractions are on offer at each level, from the base to the observation deck, and beyond into space.

 The ‘Make Your Money Matter’ website promoting credit unions, meanwhile, tackles a drier subject with a range of cartoon-like backgrounds and images that move in different directions to explain the benefits of credit unions and provide useful stats as the user scrolls through the site.

 Parallax design is a great storytelling tool and like other approaches that started off in journalism is a means for brands to tell their story in a more engaging and interesting way.
 The approach gives the sensation of a story that is moving, giving extra impact and driving the narrative forwards to maintain the interest of the reader.